-- Students with a High School GPA greater than 2.99 are automatically eligible to enroll in ENGL 110 Expository Writing. - Students with a High School GPA between 2.70 and 2.99, inclusive, are required to enroll in ENGL 100 Introduction to College Writing.
-However, these students have the option to take the writing placement exam for a more advanced placement during one of the first two opportunities to do so. - Students with a High School GPA lower than a 2.70 are required to enroll in ENWR 100 Introduction to College Writing with Studio.
+- Students with a High School GPA greater than 2.99 are automatically eligible to enroll in ENWR 110 Composition II. - Students with a High School GPA between 2.70 and 2.99, inclusive, are required to enroll in ENWR 105 Composition I. However, these students have the option to take the writing placement exam for a more advanced placement during one of the first two opportunities to do so. - Students with a High School GPA lower than a 2.70 are required to enroll in ENWR 100 Introduction to College Writing with Studio.
 However, these students have the option to take the writing placement exam for a more advanced placement during one of the first two opportunities to do so.
-Placement by Test Score or Prior Coursework Students with one of the following test scores or prior coursework will be automatically eligible to enroll in ENGL 110 Expository Writing: - An SAT Critical Reading score greater than 600 (this is the version offered prior to March 2016) - An SAT Reading score 32 or greater (this is the version offered since March 2016) - An AP Language and Composition score of 3 (a score of 4 or 5 receives transfer credit for ENGL 110) - Transfer of a course equivalent to ENGL 100 Introduction to College Writing Students without a High School GPA, appropriate test score, or prior coursework will also have two opportunities to take the writing placement exam.
+Placement by Test Score or Prior Coursework Students with one of the following test scores or prior coursework will be automatically eligible to enroll in ENWR 110 Composition II: - An SAT Critical Reading score greater than 600 (this is the version offered prior to March 2016) - An SAT Reading score 32 or greater (this is the version offered since March 2016) - An AP Language and Composition score of 3.
+A score of 4 or 5 receives transfer credit for ENWR 110 Composition II. - Transfer of a course equivalent to ENWR 105 Composition I Students without a High School GPA, appropriate test score, or prior coursework will also have two opportunities to take the writing placement exam.
 If they do not complete the placement exam, they will be placed in ENWR 100 Introduction to College Writing.
-Writing Code Interpretation Code Explanation 0.0 Writing placement test required.

-- 1.0 Student is not eligible for ENGL 100 Introduction to College Writing.
-Student must submit a portfolio or successfully complete a remedial writing at another institution. - 2.1 Student must enroll in and successfully complete ENWR 100 Introduction to College Writing with Studio before being eligible to enroll in ENGL 110 Expository Writing. - 2.3 (or 2.0) Student must enroll in and successfully complete ENGL 100 Introduction to College Writing before being eligible to enroll in ENGL 110 Expository Writing. - 3.0 Student is eligible to enroll in ENGL 110 Expository Writing. - 4.0 Student is eligible to enroll in ENGL 110 Expository Writing.
-Student has successfully completed non-credit preparatory coursework at another institution. - 5.0 Student is eligible to enroll in ENGL 110 Expository Writing.
-Student has been awarded transfer credit equivalent to ENGL 100 Introduction to College Writing. - 9.0 Equivalent of ENGL 110 Expository Writing has been accepted in transfer.
-Accounting, Economics, and Finance Chair: Lori Lavigne Professors: Fahlino Sjuib Associate Professors: Laura Lamontagne, Lori Lavigne, Luis Rosero, Ya-Ying C. Yeh Assistant Professors: Jean M. Cooley, Rongbing Liu, Nasim Sabah Sabbatical: Fall 2020 Sabbatical: Spring 2021 The General Education Requirement All students must satisfy a general education requirement consisting of ten (10) courses outside of the major department.
+Writing Code Interpretation Code Explanatio - 0.0 2.1 Student must enroll in and successfully complete ENWR 100 Composition I with Writing Studio before being eligible to enroll in ENWR 110 Composition II.
+Prior to the start of the semester, a writing placement test may be available. - 2.3 Student must enroll in and successfully complete ENWR 105 Composition I before being eligible to enroll in ENWR 110 Composition II. - 3.0 Student is eligible to enroll in ENWR 110 Composition II. - 4.0 Student is eligible to enroll in ENWR 110 Composition II.
+Student has successfully completed non-credit preparatory coursework at another institution. - 5.0 Student is eligible to enroll in ENWR 110 Composition II.
+Student has been awarded transfer credit equivalent to ENWR 105 Composition I. - 9.0 Equivalent of ENWR 110 Composition II has been accepted in transfer.
+Accounting, Economics, and Finance Chair: Lori Lavigne Professors: Fahlino Sjuib Associate Professors: Laura Lamontagne, Lori Lavigne, Luis Rosero, Ya-Ying (Mary) C. Yeh Assistant Professors: Jean M. Cooley, Rongbing Liu, Nasim Sabah Sabbatical: Fall 2021 Sabbatical: Spring 2022 The General Education Requirement All students must satisfy a general education requirement consisting of ten (10) courses outside of the major department.
 The General Education Domain II-A (Analysis, Modeling, and Problem Solving) requirement is satisfied through the completion of the major in Accounting or Economics.
 The General Education Domain III-C (Global Competency, Ethical Reasoning, and/or Human Diversity) requirement is satisfied through the completion of major in Finance.
 Course Prerequisites Courses may have specified conditions for enrollment, such as prior completion of less advanced courses, permission of the instructor, or appropriate placement test scores.
 Students should refer to course descriptions in the department listings for prerequisite requirements.
 Majors The Department of Accounting, Economics and Finance offers a Bachelor of Arts (B.A.), major in Economics and Bachelor of Science (B.S.), with majors in Accounting, and Finance.
-ACCOUNTING MAJOR (U AC) Major Required Core (14):
+ACCOUNTING MAJOR (U_AC) Major Required Core (14):